crate/cloud-reference/docs/glossary.rst

 A user in CrateDB Cloud is any individual account authorized to interact with some part of an :ref:`organization<glossary-org>`'s assets.
-Each user has a defined role within the organization (see our reference on `user roles`_) and is associated with a specific email address.
+Each user has a defined role within the organization (see our reference on :ref:`user roles
+<user-roles>`) and is associated with a specific email address.

 ..
 NOTE::
     Note that currently each CrateDB Cloud user corresponds to only one